GiorgosKarantonis/Media-Sentiment-Analysis/README.md

 1. Clone or download the repo and _cd_ to its local directory.

-2. Run _pip3 install -r requirements.txt_ to download all the dependancies.
+2. Run _pip3 install -r requirements.txt_ to download and install all the dependancies.

 3. In the _src_ folder create a folder named _Datasets_.